Estimated reading time: 5 minutes

-This person should be responsible for thinking about who needs to know what information, when the information should be shared and how the information will be shared.
+This person should be responsible for thinking about who needs to know what information, when the information should be shared, and how the information will be shared.

 3. Incorporate Two-way Communication

 When people are allowed to ask clarifying questions, it helps to resolve issues and it opens the door for better understanding and buy-in.

-This kind of communication can be done on a one-on-one basis, in large group open-forum settings, congregant focus groups or electronically via the website, church app or other customer feedback tools.
+This kind of communication can be done on a one-on-one basis, in large group open-forum settings, congregant focus groups, or electronically via the website, church app, or other customer feedback tools.

-It is important for processes to be developed to encourage two-way communication with the congregation, volunteers and employees.
+It is important for processes to be developed to encourage two-way communication with the congregation, volunteers, and employees.

-This includes the way information is shared, how well others are communicated with, and how well the mission and vision is kept in front of the people.
+This includes the way information is shared, how well others are communicated with, and how well the mission and vision are kept in front of the people.